Oriental rug: Cotton

 Cotton forms the foundation of warps and wefts of the majority of modern rugs.
 Nomads who cannot afford to buy cotton on the market use wool for warps and wefts, which are also traditionally made of wool in areas where cotton was not a local product.
 Cotton can be spun more tightly than wool, and tolerates more tension, which makes cotton a superior material for the foundation of a rug.
 Especially larger carpets are more likely to lie flat on the floor, whereas wool tends to shrink unevenly, and carpets with a woolen foundation may buckle when wet.
 Chemically treated (mercerised) cotton has been used in rugs as a silk substitute since the late nineteenth century.

 Silk

 Silk is an expensive material, and has been used for representative carpets of the Mamluk, Ottoman, and Safavid courts.
 Its tensile strength has been used in silk warps, but silk also appears in the carpet pile.
-Silk pile can be used to highlight special elements of the design in Turkmen rugs, but more expensive carpets from Kashan, Qum, Nain, and Isfahan in Persia, and Istanbul and Hereke in Turkey, have all-silk piles.
+Silk pile can be used to highlight special elements of the design in Turkmen rugs, and more expensive carpets from Kashan, Qum, Nain, and Isfahan in Persia, and Istanbul and Hereke in Turkey, have all-silk piles.
 Silk pile carpets are often exceptionally fine, with a short pile and an elaborate design.
 Silk pile is less resistant to mechanical stress, thus, all-silk piles are often used as wall hangings, or pillow tapestry.
 Silk is more often used in rugs of Eastern Turkestan and Northwestern China, but these rugs tend to be more coarsely woven.